Introduction to OKRs

 In this goal tree, all of the objectives are directionally aligned with the higher level goals, but there isn’t a strict alignment between Objectives and Key Results at different levels of an organization.
 For organizations that want more flexibility with their goal setting system, we’d recommend directionally aligning their goals.

-How to write OKRs
+How to write OKRs (with OKR examples)

 - Each level of an organization (company, team, and individual) should have 3-5 objectives per organization level